espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/partition-table-editor.rst

 .. image:: ../../../media/tutorials/partition_table/partition_table_custom.png

 - If the partition table file doesn't exists, when you execute the command the file will be created.
-But if the partition table file already exists, make sure that the first two lines of the partion table csv file are:
+But if the partition table file already exists, make sure that the first two lines of the partion table CSV file are:

 .. code-block::

   # ESP-IDF Partition Table
   # Name, Type, SubType, Offset, Size, Flag

-- Once partition table editor is open, the user can edit the partition table as desired.
+- Once partition table editor is open, you can edit the partition table as desired.
 For more information please refer to `ESP-IDF Partition Tables <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/partition-tables.html>`_ documentation.

 .. image:: ../../../media/tutorials/partition_table/partition_editor.png

-- Once the user is satisfied press ``Save`` to save the changes, `this will overrid the content of csv file`.
+- Once you are satisfied press ``Save`` to save the changes, ``this will override the content of CSV file``.

 - Now you can click the ``Select Flash Method``, ``Build``, ``Flash`` right top buttons in order to build and flash the partition table to the chip.